iterative/dvc.org/content/docs/studio/get-started.md

 1. Click on the `Models` tab to open the
    [central models dashboard](/doc/studio/user-guide/model-registry/view-models#models-dashboard)
    of your Model Registry.
-If any of your projects contain GTO_annotated models, they will be displayed in this dashboard.
+If any of your projects contain GTO-annotated models, they will be displayed in this dashboard.

 2. You can